26 Signs You’re Actually a Cheapskate

 The Hotel Heist

 Toiletries are among the many free luxuries that frequent travelers enjoy.
 But frugal folks sometimes cross the line by stealing extra soaps and shampoo bottles to take home.

 If you have a habit of hitting up the housekeeper’s cart for extra bars of soap, you’re not only scamming the hotel, but you’re also wasting your time.
 After all, the savings on a sliver of soap are hardly worth writing home about.

 The Continental Cheap-Out

 Speaking of hotels, there’s usually plenty of food to be found at the continental breakfast.
-Feeding America estimates that 72 billion pounds of food go into landfills and incinerators each year, which means there’s no shame in clearing your plate or even going back for seconds at the hotel breakfast buffet.
+The Food and Agriculture Organization of the United Nations estimates that 1.3 billion tons of food are lost or wasted each year, which means there’s no shame in clearing your plate or even going back for seconds at the hotel breakfast buffet.

 But you don’t want to be the person who comes to breakfast carrying a Tupperware container to fill with food for later.
 It’s not a good look.

 The Supermarket Sweep

 Everyone loves free samples.
 But sweeping the supermarket five times to fill up on freebies isn’t an acceptable replacement for lunch — it’s just being cheap.

 Cream, Sugar and Thievery

 Whether you’re visiting the local gas station or hanging out in a hip cafe, indulging in all the coffee fixings is one of life’s little pleasures.
 From creamers to sweet syrups, the flavor options at a coffee bar are far more extensive than the ones found in your kitchen — and they’re a great way to save money on coffee at Starbucks.

 However, sticking a handful of creamer cups in your purse won’t help pad your wallet in the long run.
 Moreover, you’ll be selling your dignity for chump change.